stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 # Desktop Applications #

-Mac OS X has a double identity - it is both a UNIX operating system, and a proprietary graphical desktop system.
+MacOS has a double identity - it is both a UNIX operating system, and a proprietary graphical desktop system.
 This enables it to host a broad range of products from both strands of software development.